braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/best_practices/chinese_push_deliverability..md

 - Enable “auto-start” for the app
 - Disable battery optimization for the app

-To further amplify your message, add other channels to resurface information from unopened push notifications.
-For example, out-of-app channels like SMS, WhatsApp, and LINE and in-app channels like in-app messages and Content Cards.
+To further amplify your message, add other channels to resurface information from unopened push notifications through out-of-app channels such as SMS, WhatsApp, and LINE and in-app channels like in-app messages and Content Cards.
 Your users will be able to see anything they might have missed the next time they open the app.